zelon88/ScanCore/README.md

 This scanner was designed for high performance single threaded use.
 It was intended to be use via manual command-line interface, or run with a custom thread handler which runs this script multiple times on different targets.

+The whole idea of a single-threaded scanner is that you can run several dozen (or hundred) scans at the same time on multiple small targets rather than running one large scan.

+If you use the verbose and debug arguments to scan an entire hard drive be prepared for logfiles that are several GB in size with  scans that can take days to complete.

 This scanner can detect files based on the following criteria:

 1. MD5 Hash